zeroxiii/PardotTestEngineerExercise/README.md

 ## Instructions

+TBD: Below instructions are not correct.
+Proper build instructions will be available soon.

 1. Download either the entire repo.

 2. On a computer running the latest version of Java (Note: this program was compiled using Java Version 1.8.0_71) and Mozilla FireFox installed, open up terminal or command prompt and navigate to the directory housing the PardotTest.java and PardotTestRunner.java file.